 At 1.33 billion cubic km and covering roughly ⅔ of Earth’s total surface area, the global ocean is the largest body of water in the world.
 It’s mysteries have intrigued humans over the course of history, and scientists have spent decades attempting to observe and understand the wonders of the ocean.
 This course is designed to introduce students to the basic principles of oceanography through theory, observations and applications from its humble beginnings using Nansen bottles, up through the advent of satellites, automated vehicles, and drones.
 Basic physical and biogeochemical theory will allow students to explore satellite data and modeling techniques.

 This course explores the basic principles of oceanography through theory, observations and applications.
 The first week is centered on theoretical physical oceanography and general characteristics of the ocean.
 This includes global ocean properties such as typical temperature and salinity profiles and distributions, the governing equations of motion, simplified balance equations, a description from small scale phenomena such as tides and waves to large scale phenomena such as oceanic gyres and meridional overturning.
-A field trip to Narragansett Bay will take place tentatively on Friday of the first week where students will take a boat tour of the bay and make conductivity-temperature-depth (CTD) casts to observe temperature, salinity, and density profiles, launch a sediment grabber, view marine organisms on a microscope from a plankton tow, and view larger marine life from a bottom trawl.
-Surface ocean motion will be observed by launching floating plates into the bay and observing their dispersion aerially via a drone.
-The second week will entail more specialized lectures.
-The first two days introduce ocean-atmosphere interactions with implications for coral reefs and climate variability.
-The next two days focus on ocean biogeochemistry with emphasis on the carbon cycle and coastal dead zones.
-In addition special topics will be introduced to broaden basic understanding in the context of current climate science issues.
+A field trip to Narragansett Bay will take place where students will take a boat tour of the bay and make conductivity-temperature-depth (CTD) casts to observe temperature, salinity, and density profiles, launch a sediment grabber, view marine organisms on a microscope from a plankton tow, and view larger marine life from a bottom trawl.
+Surface ocean motion will be observed by launching floating plates into the bay and observing their dispersion.

 Students will be exposed to a variety of STEM subjects such as mathematics, physics, geology, chemistry, biology and climatology, as well as gain valuable hands on observational experience.
 In addition, students will refine presentation, analytical reading and writing abilities.
 Above all, students will practice critical thinking and develop independent research skills.